 2022.
 Ash Asudeh & Daniel Siddiqi.
 Morphology in LFG.
 In Mary Dalrymple, ed., The Handbook of Lexical Functional Grammar.
 Berlin: Language Science Press.
 To appear.
-Unreviewed draft: Please do not cite or quote without permission.
+Draft: Please do not cite or quote without permission.

 Abstract.
 Lexical-Functional Grammar has been consistent over the past four+ decades about its conception of syntactic structure and the sorts of rules that license it.
 However, despite being a highly lexicalist model of grammar, LFG has not developed a similarly consistent model of word-formation.
 LFG has in fact assumed a variety of different models of word-formation and interfaces with distinct ‘morphological’ modules and theories in this time.
 This is perhaps because LFG early on solved the problem of how morphology and syntax can communicate in a common formal language — the language of functional descriptions, which can be both associated with words and their parts and with syntactic elements.
 We first introduce some important concepts from morphological theory.
 We then look at some early LFG analyses which treated morphology incrementally.
 Next we review work on the syntax–morphology interface in LFG, which sets the stage for current approaches to morphology in LFG, which are realizational.